KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

       </td>

       <td>
-        Defines how the branded tracking URL is structured:
+        This is requied when adding a custom domain for WhatsApp/SMS & RCS channels.
+It defines how the branded tracking URL is structured:

         URL Structure: `domain/adjoiner/Shortkey`